-This table configures how the mapping between Alma cataloging permission levels and the external cataloging levels is validated in the MD Editor when you create and edit externally managed authority records for contribution.
-For information regarding cataloging level assignment while working with records in the MD Editor, see Cataloging Externally Managed Authority Records
+This table configures how the mapping between Alma cataloging permission levels and the external cataloging levels is validated in the new Metadata Editor when you create and edit externally managed authority records for contribution.
+For information regarding cataloging level assignment while working with records in the new Metadata Editor, see Cataloging Externally Managed Authority Records

 .
-For GND records, the cataloging level value from the drop-down list in the MD Editor populates $a in the 042 field.
+For GND records, the cataloging level value from the drop-down list in the new Metadata Editor populates $a in the 042 field.